 Leaving aside the ethical, but personal, issue of a school superintendent weaving a golden parachute for himself at a time when his district was making cutbacks and freezing administrators pay, what I want to highlight is the political issue of an inept school board now back pedaling on a contract they previously approved.
 One of the structural problems with our educational system is that school boards composed of mostly well-meaning, but lay members of the community are incapable of effectively governing our schools.
 Five of the current seven Wayne Township County School Board members were on the board in 2007 when Dr. Thompson's contract was okay-ed.
 What else are school boards not reading, or reading and not understanding, and approving?

 Let's mix together three Conditions today--Belonging, Sense of Accomplishment, and Fun & Excitement.
 One of the 21st Century Skills that schools are asked to work on is Collaboration.
-This is very Aspirations-friendly as working together towards a common goal creates Belonging and many students say it helps inject Fun & Excitement into learning.
-When done correctly it can create a wonderful group Sense of Accomplishment.
+This is very Aspirations-friendly as working together towards a common goal creates Belonging and many students say it injects Fun & Excitement into learning.
+When done correctly collaboration can create a wonderful group Sense of Accomplishment.

 Asking students to collaborate is not new.
-I remember group projects--working with another student or two to produce some history presentation or science project.
+I have decades' old memories of group projects--working with another student or two to produce some history presentation or science project.
 One of the "good" students, I recall being frustrated that we were graded in a clump and not everyone was doing their share.
-Most of this team work was in elementary school; I recall going it alone for much of my late 20th Century high school experience.
+Most of this team work was in elementary school; I recall going it alone for much of my early late 70's high school experience.

 My friend asked, "You're an educator, right?
 Are you getting this?
 Collaboration is a skill they are supposed to be teaching in schools.
 We got a handout about it.
 But no Collaboration skills were taught.
 And Collaboration was not graded.
 What was the point?"
-My friend was as frustrated as I was way back when.
+My friend was as frustrated as I was in 1975.
 So in the end, no Belonging, no Sense of Accomplishment, and instead of Fun & Excitement, Anxiety & Frustration.
 Is your school teaching Collaboration?

 The Quaglia Institute for Student Aspirations is an independent, nonprofit organization dedicated to promoting and putting into practice the conditions that foster student aspirations in schools and learning communities around the world.
 Please visit us on the web at www.qisa.org.